William Hawkins Polk: Early life

 Polk was elected to Maury County's seat in the Tennessee House of Representatives in 1841.
+When Burchet Douglass resigned as Speaker of the House, Polk had every Democratic vote for the position but lost 33 votes to 37 to Whig Franklin Buchanan.
 His brother, the incumbent governor, had been defeated for reelection that same year.
 William H. Polk was reelected to a second term in 1843.